Pluto Correspondences

 pluto astrology

-Angel Bearing the Keys to the Mysteries Alchemy: The Great Secret, Andrea Aromatico, “Abrams Discoveries” series.
+The Keys to the Mysteries of Alchemy: The Great Secret, Andrea Aromatico, “Abrams Discoveries” series.
 Harry N. Abrams, 1 May 2000

 Pluto is connected to all things death—assassinations, autopsies, corpses, crucifixions, the morbid, mortality, and mummies—rebirth—metamorphosis, obituaries, purging, purification, reincarnation, rejuvenation, renewal, and transformation—and immortality—legacies and infamy.